tx-agent-kit

 }

 All functions in domain/ must be pure: no Date.now, new Date, Math.random, or any side effects.
 Only named exports are allowed (no default exports).
-The layer cannot import from packages/db, effect, or any adapter.
+The layer cannot import from packages/infra/db, effect, or any adapter.
 All *Record interfaces that ports reference must originate here.

 ports/